Ronlin1/ToDoApp/README.md

 https://gitlab.com/devsgroup2/to-do-list/

 ### ⚡ CI/CD & DELIVERABLE TIMELINES
-The following are the deadlines for the different delivereables that will be updated with time:
+The following are the deadlines for the different deliverables that will be updated with time:
 - [x] Deliverable 1: Date Due: 9th March 2023 <br>
 - [x] Deliverable 2: 26th April 2023 <br>
 - [x] Deliverable 3: 31st May 2023 <br>